sjucker/zkmf2024-app/README.md

 # zkmf2024_app

 ## Build and Release
+First, make sure the right firebase project is configured.

 ### Android
 * Make sure you have to `upload-keystore.jks` available in `[project]/android`
 * Add file `[project]/android/key.properties`